 Upper Te Hoe Hut to Central Te Hoe Hut via River Route

 After several extreme rain events in early 2011 the route through the Te Hoe River gorge is now unsafe and impassable.
 This route through the gorge section known as "The Cut" will not be re-established.
-Please use the ridge track.
+Use the ridge track.

 Central Whirinaki Hut to Upper Whirinaki Hut via Caves Route:

 This track is not maintained and is a marked route.
 You need a high level of experience for this track.
 The route via the river will not be re-established.
-Please use the Taumutu Stream track.
+Use the Taumutu Stream track.

 River Road end to Mangamate Hut and Mangamate Hut to Upper Whirinaki Hut